Victoryismine52/mining-syndicate-platform/packages/card-builder/Technical_Writer-Morgan_Lee.md

 - **[2025-09-18]** Published the exporting guide with JSON and OpenAPI downloads and refreshed the style guide with cross-links.

+- **[2025-09-23]** Clarified JSON and OpenAPI exports, refreshed style guidance, and linked both docs from the platform README.

 ## What I’m Doing

-I'm gathering real-world examples of JSON and OpenAPI exports to guide the next revision.
+I'm gathering real-world examples of JSON and OpenAPI exports to guide the next revision and collecting feedback on the updated guides.

 ## Where I’m Headed